atlassian/data-center-helm-charts/docs/docs/examples/storage/nfs/NFS.md

 When deploying Bitbucket, you have two options how to store git data.
 You can deploy [Bitbucket Mesh nodes](../bitbucket/BITBUCKET_MESH.md) or you can use shared home for your Bitbucket Data Center instance.

-Due to the high performance requirements on IO operations, Bitbucket needs a dedicated NFS server providing persistence in case you using the shared home to store git data.
+Due to the high performance requirements on IO operations, it is critical that you adhere to the requirements in [Bitbucket Supported platforms](https://confluence.atlassian.com/display/BitbucketServer/Supported+platforms).
-For this reason we don't recommend that you use [cloud managed storage services](https://confluence.atlassian.com/bitbucketserver/supported-platforms-776640981.html#Supportedplatforms-cloudplatformsCloudPlatforms) such as AWS EFS if you are not using
-Bitbucket Mesh nodes.

 ## NFS provisioning
 The NFS server can be provisioned manually or by using the supplied Helm chart.
 Details for both approaches can be found below.